f4exb/sdrangel/plugins/samplesink/bladerfoutput/readme.md

 <h2>Introduction</h2>

 This output sample sink plugin sends its samples to a [BladeRF device](https://www.nuand.com/).
+It is supported in Linux only.

 <h2>Build</h2>